Revised September 26, 2019

 The Board of Directors shall, at its sole and absolute discretion, but consistent with the provisions of Sec.
 1. herein, review and act as the final approving authority for all applications for membership in the Glocester Business Association.

 Sec.
 3. Dues.

-Assessments regarding luncheon and/or dinner meetings and/or other special events, activities, or functions conducted by the GBA shall not be an administrative expense, but will be established either by the Board of Directors or by a majority vote of the active general membership at any regular or special meeting.
+Sec.
+7. Assessments.
+Assessments regarding luncheon and/or dinner meetings and/or other special events, activities, or functions conducted by the GBA shall not be an administrative expense; but will be established either by the Board of Directors or by a majority vote of the active general membership at any regular or special meeting.
 Any decision by the Board of Directors regarding assessments need not be

 ARTICLE IV — BOARD OF DIRECTORS

 Sec.
 1. The officers of this Corporation shall be as follows: